hyungmogu/udacity-cloud-devops-project-5/README.md

 ## Scope of the project

-- CircleCI will be used for Continuous Integration phase
+- Jenkins will be used for CI and CD
-- Blue / Green Deployment will be used
+- Rolling Deployment will be used
-- Application from project 3 is used
-- Backend Program of the application from project 3 will be dockerized for use in this project
 - Ansible and Cloudformation will be used to build infastructure
 - Kubernetes cluster will be built from scratch on AWS
 - Kubernetes cluster will be initialized using Ansible and Cloudformation